 The maximum average weight for a male Alaskan Klee Kai is 20 pounds, and the max average for a male Siberian Husky is 60 pounds.

-These numbers are the minimum and the maximum weights for what is considered to be medium-sized breeds.
-So, when standing next to each other the AKK is the âlittle dogâ between the two.
+These numbers are the minimum and the maximum weights for what are considered to be medium-sized breeds.
+So, when standing next to each other, the AKK is the “little dog” between the two.

 Coat Color and Color Combination Variety

 Huskies can come in 9 standardized different colors or color combinations, whereas the AKK only has 3 standard color combinations.
-Because of this, the AKK can look like a Husky in any of their main color combinations, but Huskies can have coats that differ from that of the AKK.
+Because of this, the AKK can look like a Husky in any of its main color combinations, but Huskies can have coats that differ from that of the AKK.

-Huskies are generally more friendly and outgoing to just about everyone, enough so that they make lousy guard dogs because theyâd rather make friends with new people rather than chase them away.
+Huskies are generally more friendly and outgoing to just about everyone, enough so that they make lousy guard dogs because they’d rather make friends with new people rather than chase them away.

 Different Energy Levels mean Different Behavior

-Huskies are famous for being escape artists when left to their own devices in a penned-in yard.
-Theyâll tirelessly do all to figure out how to escape and chase after the greener grass on the other side of the fence.
+Huskies are famous for being escape artists in a penned-in yards when left to their devices.
+They’ll tirelessly do all to figure out how to escape and chase after the greener grass on the other side of the fence.

-The Alaskan Klee Kai, on the other hand, will be much quicker to give up, and wonât dedicate nearly as much energy to attempting to escape.
+On the other hand, the Alaskan Klee Kai will be much quicker to give up and won’t dedicate nearly as much energy to attempting to escape.

 Similarities Between the Breeds

-They have a similar look â It doesnât stretch the imagination for an adult AKK to be mistaken by a casual onlooker for a young Husky (and also Mini Huskies).
-Their physical features and also their coat colors can make it very easy to get the two mixed up.
+They have a similar look – It doesn’t stretch the imagination for an adult AKK to be mistaken by a casual onlooker for a young Husky (and Mini Huskies).
+Their physical features and coat colors can make it very easy to get the two mixed up.

-Health Problems- Unfortunately, Health problems count toward similarities, as they can suffer from many of the same ailments.
+Health Problems- Unfortunately, problems count toward similarities, as they can suffer from many of the same ailments.

-Aside from their looks and health concerns, there arenât any notable similarities between the two breeds, as their temperaments, exercise requirements, and overall approaches to life are different.
+Aside from their looks and health concerns, there aren’t any notable similarities between the breeds, as their temperaments, exercise requirements, and overall approaches to life are different.
 They are not similar breeds at all.

 Final Thoughts

-However, the temperament of Miniâs is extremely similar to the standard-sized Husky.
-Both of which differ from that of the AKK.
+However, the temperament of the Mini is extremely similar to the standard-sized Husky.
+Both of which differs from that of the AKK.

-The point is, if youâre looking for a smaller-sized Husky that isnât as high-strung as the original article, itâs a good idea to make sure that you get your AKK from a reputable breeder, as theyâre less energetic dogs.
+The point is, if you’re looking for a smaller-sized Husky that isn’t as high-strung as the original article, it’s a good idea to make sure that you get your AKK from a reputable breeder, as they’re less energetic dogs.

-If you want a Husky thatâs smaller but retains all of the same temperamental qualities of the Siberian Husky, get a Mini, again, from a reputable breeder, rather than the dialed-back Alaskan Klee Kai breed.
+If you want a smaller Husky that retains the same temperamental qualities of the Siberian Husky, get a Mini from a reputable breeder rather than the dialed-back Alaskan Klee Kai breed.

 RELATED QUESTIONS: